-There are four bus stop locations with ticket vending machines (TVMs) apart from Trolley stations: the two terminals at San Diego International Airport, the Virginia Avenue Transit Center at the San Ysidro International Border, and the new Otay Mesa Transit Center at the Otay Mesa International Border.
-These locations all have high volumes of cash riders and the TVMs are located on off-street sites in controlled right-of-way.
-The 2021 launch of the new PRONTO fare system could enable MTS to place TVMs at more bus stops using a smaller and less costly machine than is used with the current Compass fare system.
+There are four (4) bus stop locations with ticket vending machines (TVMs) apart from Trolley stations: the two (2) terminals at San Diego International Airport, the Virginia Avenue Transit Center at the San Ysidro International Border, and the Otay Mesa Transit Center at the Otay Mesa International Border.
+These locations all have high volumes of cash riders and the TVMs are located on off-street sites in controlled right-ofway.